Two once submerged medieval villages, one in Italy and the other in the German Alps, have recently re-emerged, much to the delight of tourists.

 Fabbriche di Careggine, Tuscany

 Abandoned in the 1940s when a hydroelectric dam was constructed nearby and the valley flooded in order to provide much-needed power to the region, The 13th-century village of Fabbriche di Careggine in Tuscany was founded by a group of blacksmiths.
 Once famous for its ironworks, today, many of its 31 buildings still stand, as well as a bridge that once crossed the nearby river, a Church, and a bell tower, all of which once served over 150 residents.

-The society that owns the dam is now said to be considering emptying the lake in 2021 to encourage tourism.
+The society that owns the dam plans to empty the lake sometime in 2021 to encourage tourism.
 The last time the lake was drained was in 1994.
 At that time, as many as a million tourists visited the medieval ruins over the few months the lake remained drained.

 To see a video of the village prior to it being flooded in 1947, click here.

-To see a video the village when the lake was drained in 1983, click here.
+To see a video of the village when the lake was drained in 1983, click here.